 Three’s company too

-Her bow isn’t much use against enemies though, which – as you might’ve guessed – is where the knight comes in with his sword.
-He also has this really neat ability to deflect things like light beams, projectiles, or even streams of water with his shield when a particular puzzle calls for it.
+Her bow isn’t much use against enemies though, which – as you might’ve guessed – is where the rotund knight comes in with his sword.
+He also has this really neat ability to deflect things like light beams, projectiles, or even streams of water with his shield when a specific puzzle calls for it.